 No studies have compared the different intensification therapies used for patients with MIS-C. The data on this topic are limited to results from cohort studies in patients with MIS-C, opinions from experts, and clinician experiences treating children with other hyperinflammatory syndromes, such as Kawasaki disease and macrophage activation syndrome.
 For children with refractory MIS-C, the Panel recommends providing additional immunomodulatory therapy (listed in alphabetical order) with high-dose anakinra (BIIb), higher-dose glucocorticoids (BIIb), or infliximab (BIIb).
-Currently, there is insufficient evidence to determine which of these agents is most effective for intensification therapy in patients with refractory MIS-C. In certain patients with severe illness, intensification therapy may include dual therapy with higher-dose glucocorticoids plus anakinra (BIII) or higher-dose glucocorticoids plus infliximab (BIII).
-Anakinra and infliximab should not be used in combination.
-A second dose of IVIG is not commonly reported in the literature as a strategy for intensification therapy in patients with MIS-C. This may be due to the high rates of IVIG resistance, the rapid pace of disease escalation, and the risk for fluid overload in patients with MIS-C. Therefore, the Panel recommends against a second dose of IVIG for intensification therapy in patients with refractory MIS-C (BIII).
+Currently, there is insufficient evidence to determine which of these agents is most effective for intensification therapy in patients with refractory MIS-C. In certain patients with severe illness, intensification therapy may include dual therapy with higher-dose glucocorticoids plus anakinra (BIII) or higher-dose glucocorticoids plus anakinra (BIII).
+Ascond the provide in the literature as a strategy for intensification therapy in patients with MIS-C. This may be due to the high rates of IVIG resistance, the rapid pace of disease escalation, and the risk for fluid overload in patients with MIS-C.10 Therefore, the Panel recommends against a second dose of IVIG for intensification therapy in patients with refractory MIS-C (BIII).